Written by an engineer who runs this system daily

 People who've seen AI memory demos and want the actual how-to

 Those AI memory demos look great โ€” until you try to build it yourself.
-This guide gives you the exact folder structure, config files, and obsidian-sync setup.
+This guide gives you the exact folder structure, config files, and setup.
 Step by step.

 WHY TRUST THIS